AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/bing.md

 ## Prerequisites {#prerequisites}

-When configuring the destination you will asked to provide the following information:
+When configuring the destination, you must provide the following information:

 * [!UICONTROL Account ID]: this is your [!DNL Bing Ads CID], in integer format.